-Sarbu and Sebarchievici, (2017) focusses on thermal energy storage technologies providing a way of valorizing solar heat and reducing the energy demand of buildings.
-It is the technology which stores the thermal energy by heating or cooling a storage medium for further use of the stored energy.
-In this review sevral principles of energy storage methods and calculation of storage capacities are described.
+Sarbu and Sebarchievici, (2017) focusses on thermal energy storage techniques providing a method of valorizing solar heat and reducing the energy demand of buildings.
+It is the technology which stores the thermal energy by cooling or heating a storage medium for further use of the stored energy.
+In this review several values of energy storage techniques and calculation of storage capacities are defined.
 Accumulation and discharge of heat and cold can be done by the thermochemical reactions as per the demand and humidity also can be control in a variety of applications by the use of different chemical reactants.